TOVTC/flutter-dart-movie-lookup/README.md

   This application is powered but not endorsed or certified by the TMDB api.</br>
   Special thanks to ASH's answer [here](https://stackoverflow.com/questions/67920555/filenotfounderror-with-flutter-dotenv) on debugging .env errors</br>
-  And Alexander's response [here](https://stackoverflow.com/questions/50923906/how-to-get-timezone-language-and-county-id-in-flutter-by-the-location-of-device) on retrieving the locale of the current device
+  Alexander's response [here](https://stackoverflow.com/questions/50923906/how-to-get-timezone-language-and-county-id-in-flutter-by-the-location-of-device) on retrieving the locale of the current device </br>
+  And My Car's answer [here](https://stackoverflow.com/questions/73591769/got-a-stack-frame-from-packagestack-trace-where-a-vm-or-web-frame-was-expected) on stack track errors

   Made by [TOVTC](https://github.com/TOVTC).